visciang/exql/README.md

 ## Exql.Migration

-A is a minimalist executor for Postgres schema migration scripts.
+A minimalist executor for Postgres schema migration scripts.

 Define your ordered list of SQL migrations under `priv/migrations/*.sql` and add `Exql.Migration` to you app supervisor.
 The migration task will execute the `*.sql` scripts not already applied to the target DB.